CyberFlameGO/svnpython/Doc/library/csv.rst

    All data read are returned as strings.
 No automatic data type conversion is performed.

+   The parser is quite strict with respect to multi-line quoted fields.
+Previously, if a line ended within a quoted field without a terminating newline character, a newline would be inserted into the returned field.
+This behavior caused problems when reading files which contained carriage return characters within fields.
+   The behavior was changed to return the field without inserting newlines.
+As a consequence, if newlines embedded within fields are important, the input should be split into lines in a manner which preserves the newline characters.

    A short usage example::

       >>> import csv
       >>> spamReader = csv.reader(open('eggs.csv'), delimiter=' ', quotechar='|')
       >>> for row in spamReader:
-      ...     print ', '.join(row)
+      ...     print(', '.join(row))
       Spam, Spam, Spam, Spam, Spam, Baked Beans
       Spam, Lovely Spam, Wonderful Spam

-   .. versionchanged:: 2.5
-      The parser is now stricter with respect to multi-line quoted fields.
-Previously, if a line ended within a quoted field without a terminating newline character, a newline would be inserted into the returned field.
-This behavior caused problems when reading files which contained carriage return characters within fields.
-      The behavior was changed to return the field without inserting newlines.
-As a consequence, if newlines embedded within fields are important, the input should be split into lines in a manner which preserves the newline characters.

 .. function:: writer(csvfile[, dialect='excel'][, fmtparam])